isomerpages/nlb-biblioasia/_holding-area/Local Music Reaches a Crescendo: The Singapore Record Industry in the 1960s.md

 The Crescendos started out in early 1961 as an all-male three-piece guitar band, and made their first public appearance at the Radio Singapore Talentime Quest in January that year.1 According to press reports,2 John Chee, the leader of The Crescendos, “discovered” 15-year-old Susan Lim just before the start of the 1962 Talentime Quest competition and decided to feature her as the lead vocalist.
 In reality, Lim had been performing publicly since she was around 12 and was already a seasoned performer by the time she joined the band.3

-The Crescendos’ first record, Mr Twister, was announced in February 1963,4 and by October had sold more than 10,000 copies.
+The Crescendos’ first record, *Mr Twister*, was announced in February 1963,4 and by October had sold more than 10,000 copies.
 “Local dealers of Philips records confirmed that since the arrival of The Crescendos’ disc, a similar song by [famous American singer] Connie Francis on another label was ‘dropped’ by buyers who showed a marked preference for The Crescendos.”5

 Within 18 months of the success of the first Crescendos release, there was a definite increase in activity within the local record industry.
 The Singapore branch of Philips began signing local acts quite aggressively and, in the mid-1960s, initiated a series of local records that developed into an exceptionally fine catalogue of Singapore pop releases.6